Nalanda mahavihara: Destruction during Afghan conquest (c. 1200 CE)

 Chapter 10 of Dharmasvamin's biography describes Nalanda in c.
 1235 CE.
 Dharmasvamin found it "largely damaged and deserted".
-Despite the perils, some had re-gathered and resumed the scholastic activities in Nalanda, but at a vastly smaller scale and with donations from a wealthy Brahmin layperson named Jayadeva.
+Despite the perils, some had re-gathered and resumed their scholastic activities at Nalanda, but at a vastly smaller scale and with donations from a wealthy Brahmin layperson named Jayadeva.
+The monks were patronised by a local dynasty known as the Pithipatis of Bodh Gaya to which the king, Buddhasena, belonged.
 His account states:

-While he stayed there for six months under the tutelage of Rahula Shribhadra, Dharmasvamin makes no mention of the legendary library of Nalanda which possibly did not survive the initial wave of Turkic attacks.
-He also states that some structures had survived, with "eighty small viharas, built of bricks and many left undamaged" but "there was absolutely no one to look after them".
-He recites the arrest of their patron and lay-supporter Jayadeva by Muslim soldiers who threaten to kill him for honoring (supporting) the monks of Nalanda.
-Jayadeva sends them a message that the Turushka soldiers are sure to kill "Guru [Rahulasribhadra] and his disciples" and they should "flee!".
+While he stayed there for six months under the tutelage of Rahula Shribhadra, Dharmasvamin makes no mention of the legendary library of Nalanda which possibly did not survive the initial wave of Turko-Afghan attacks.
+He also reported that some structures had survived, with "eighty small viharas, built of bricks and many left undamaged" but "there was absolutely no one to look after them".
+He described the arrest of their patron Jayadeva by Muslim soldiers who threaten to kill him for supporting the monks of Nalanda.
+Jayadeva sent a message to the monks that the Turushka soldiers intended to kill Guru Rahulasribhadra and his students, and that they should flee.

-Dharmasvamin also provides an eyewitness account of an attack on the derelict Mahavihara by the Muslim soldiers stationed at nearby Odantapura (now Bihar Sharif) which had been turned into a military headquarters.
-Only the Tibetan and his nonagenarian instructor stayed behind and hid themselves while the rest of the monks fled.
+Dharmasvamin also provided an eyewitness account of an attack on an abandoned mahavihara by Muslim soldiers stationed at nearby Odantapura (now Bihar Sharif), which had been turned into a military headquarters.
+Only Dharmasvamin and his nonagenarian instructor stayed behind, hiding themselves while the rest of the monks fled.

+The Buddhist monk Dhyānabhadra, who was born in 1289, is recorded as attending Nalanda from the age of eight indicating that the university was still into the late thirteenth century.

 Another Tibetan source is that of Lama Taranatha, but this is from the late 16th century, and it is unclear what its sources were.
-The Taranatha account about Buddhism in India repeats the legendary accounts of Nalanda from the Buddha and Ashoka periods found in Xuanzang and other sources, then shifts to centuries of the 2nd-millennium.
+The Taranatha account about Buddhism in India repeats the legendary accounts of Nalanda from the Buddha and Ashoka periods found in Xuanzang and other sources, then shifts to centuries of the 2nd millennium.
 It describes Islamic raids in 12th-century India, states that whole of Magadha fell to the Turushka (Turks, a common term for Muslims in historic Indic and Tibetan texts).
 Their armies, asserts Taranatha, destroyed Odantapuri as well as Vikramashila.
-Given the hundreds of years of gap between the events and Taranatha's account, and no clear chain of sources within the Tibetan tradition of record keeping, its reliability is questionable.
+As Taranatha's account was centuries after the events and there was no clear chain of sources within the Tibetan tradition of record-keeping, its reliability is questionable.